-This festival favourite has returned after a two year hiatus!
-Play the Fool’s Rookie Mentorship Program showcase features emerging clowns, physical comedy artists, and experienced performers experimenting in a new style.
-It’s a performer-creation program where artists work with festival director Christine Lesiak to take their idea from concept to stage.
+This festival favourite is back!
+Play the Fool’s Rookie Mentorship Program showcase features six emerging clowns, physical comedy artists, and experienced performers experimenting in a new style.
+Artists work with festival director Christine Lesiak to take their idea from concept to stage.

 Help us keep this program going ADOPT-A-ROOKIE today!

 - Spore in Mushroom on Humans, by haley brown